Grace Did It

 As long as she had empty vessels and poured out, the empty vessels were filled.
 The word filled here has the idea that they were impregnated; full term and ready to pop.
 Thus, she could pay her immediate debt and her future needs would continue to be met from the remaining vessels.

 I said all of that to say this, the Lord does not always use miracles of this nature to help us, but he does meet our needs is we trust and obey.
 Grace is not a thing.
 Grace is synonymous to Love, and God is Love.
 Grace is a person.
-That’s why it’s God’s Grace.
+That’s why its God’s Grace.
 That’s why it is sufficient.
 We don’t deserve His Grace, but He has always lavished it upon us.

 Come on now!
 Haven’t you ever passed through the rivers of waters like the children of Israel?
-When you felt like you were gonna drown, but God calmed the waters and dried the ground?
+When you felt like you were going to drown, but God calmed the waters and dried the ground?
 Haven’t you ever been in the midst of a fire, sure that you would be consumed, but somehow, like the Hebrew boys, the flames mysteriously eluded you?
 Or maybe you have felt like you have been turned on by family and sold into slavery like Joseph, only to realize later that God had allowed you to suffer for a while so that you would be ready for such a time as this?
 Has he ever satisfied your mouth with good things like He did for David, when you were only expecting normal meal?
 Maybe like Solomon, He has given you some of the desires of your heart or while the world is saying that the economy is getting better and jobs are open, and you know that you are barely making ends meet, but He has made you to lie down in green pastures and beside still waters when by all indications you should be in shambles?

 Whatever your situation may be today, look at it as a time when you will be able to look back and recall that Grace Did It as you wonder how you got over.